General Information About UC Davis

 Financial Aid Loan Information:

 If you participate in a study abroad program that is approved for credit by the university, your enrollment may be considered enrollment at UC Davis for the purpose of applying for assistance under the Federal Student Aid programs.
-For information on study abroad visit the Study Abroad Center website.
+For more information, see Global Learning Hub & Study Abroad.

 Student Loan Code of Conduct